MrDevaa/java_learn/README.md

 Java compiler
 SpringBOOT learn it
-all frameworks with java
+all frameworks with java junit javaC etc
-junit
-javafx
-etc